Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

+Across all simulated environments (including the additional environments in Appendix~\ref{app:explo_paths}, Table~\ref{tab:CE_app}), AIMAPP achieves a coverage efficiency of 90.3\% relative to manual exploration.
+In the large warehouse, AIMAPP attains a CE comparable to FAEL and substantially above GBPlanner and Frontiers.
+In the house environment, AIMAPP and FAEL both exceed manual performance, while GBPlanner and Frontiers lag.
+The manual navigation is outperformed due to the humans conscientiously visiting all areas while the models accept ignoring some small unknown parcels and focus on bigger unknown areas, leaving those small unvisited parcels for later.
+The nAUC values follow a similar pattern: AIMAPP and FAEL achieve the highest normalised coverage progression, while GBPlanner and Frontiers are consistently lower.

-A consistent plateau at approximately 90\% coverage gain was observed in AIMAPP.
-This arose because the model prioritised updating nearby unvisited states already represented in its internal graph, rather than extending exploration beyond current detection range.
-As a result, node refinements occurred without proportional increases in spatial coverage.
-In smaller environments ($<=80 m^2$), all methods converged to similar performance levels (see Appendix~\ref{app:explo_paths}).
+A coverage plateau at approximately 90\% is observed in AIMAPP.
+This arises because the model prioritises updating nearby unvisited states already represented in its internal graph rather than extending exploration beyond the current detection range, resulting in node refinements without proportional increases in spatial coverage.
+In smaller environments ($\leq$80~m$^2$), all methods converge to similar performance levels (see Appendix~\ref{app:explo_paths}).